Touch-E/TouchE-Plugin/README.md

 ## Usage

-In your Android studio project just add `TouchEPlugin.aar` which is given above.
+### Step 5: Validate Server URL and User Token

-After that First check your server URL is valid or not and User are already login or not in TouchEPlugin using validateURLAndToken method.
+After adding `TouchEPlugin` First validate the server URL is valid or not and check if the user is already logged in or not in TouchEPlugin using the `validateURLAndToken` method which is given below with example.

 ```
     private lateinit var login: OpenClass

     val urlString = "https://api-cluster.system.touchetv.com"
-    var userToken = ""
+    var userToken = "" // If user already login assign save token here.

         login = OpenClass(this)